 - Visit the quintessential gallery of Canadian art.
 McMichael Canadian Art Collection, 20-30 minutes north of the airport by taxi.
 The McMichael gallery is not in Toronto, so many tourists never get there.
-Yet, it is a stunning gallery in a natural setting featuring many of the best works from the Group of Seven, Inuit, First Nations and Metis artists and others.
+Yet, it is a stunning gallery in a natural setting featuring many of the best works from the Group of Seven, Inuit, First Nations, and Metis artists and others.
 It is so worth the visit to understand Canadian art.

 - Go to the beach.
 60 minutes by taxi from the airport or a 30-minute ride on the 504 streetcar going east along Queen Street from downtown.
-A long boardwalk, bike paths, sand, Lake Ontario, and places you can rent stand up paddle boards, kayaks, and the like.
+A long boardwalk, bike paths, sand, colorful Muskoka chairs, Lake Ontario, and places you can rent stand up paddle boards, kayaks, and the like.
 A day at the beach is good for the soul and you'll be among friendly locals.
 But this is not an isolated beach.
 Queen Street East is just one block north of the Beach for independent coffee shops, a bite to eat, and shopping.

 - Go to Harbourfront.
 Near downtown along Lake Ontario.
 There are weekly festivals, whether indoors or out, at Harbourfront almost all year long.
 It's a cultural center with theater, art, and activities such as skating on a man-made pond/rink in the winter.

 - Go golfing.
 Humber Valley Golf Course is 20 minutes by taxi from Pearson airport.
 This 18-hole course is one of five city golf courses easily accessible by transit lines.
-Monday to Friday, the rate is CDN$52 for 18 holes plus $25 for club rentals.
+Monday to Friday, the rate is CAD$52 for 18 holes plus $25 for club rentals.
 Nine holes is $29.50.
 Plan for the time to check in, get your clubs, and play the 9 or 18 holes in addition to your travel time mentioned above.

-One Day Itineraries: Full Days of Activities Locals Love in Toronto
+One-Day Itineraries: Full Days of Activities Locals Love in Toronto

 Here are three tours I've designed for a layover in Toronto.
 I hope one will meet your interests.

-- Culture Two Ways in One Day (tour 1) Start at the Art Gallery of Ontario at Dundas Street and McCall (almost downtown) and soak in a wide range of art and special exhibits in one of Toronto's best museum/gallery buildings.
+- Culture Two Ways in One Day.
+Start at the Art Gallery of Ontario at Dundas Street and McCaul (almost downtown) and soak in a wide range of art and special exhibits in one of Toronto's best museum/gallery buildings.
 Great architecture!
 After you've enjoyed the gallery, walk west along Dundas Street to Spadina Street, cross the street and head north for a bit to explore Chinatown.
 At St. Andrew Street, turn left and enter Kensington Market.
 Both Spadina Street and the Kensington Market area were the heart of the Jewish district in the past.
 Kensington now has a very unique mixture of old and new, hippie and alternative.
 There are many food options in Chinatown and Kensington.
-If you want some great music in a a greasy bar, go to Grossman's Tavern on Spadina either in the afternoon or evening.
+If you want some great music in a greasy bar, go to Grossman's Tavern on Spadina either in the afternoon or evening.
 Check their schedule.